Pediatric Orthopedic Surgeons treating Flat Feet

 What are the Types of Flat Feet?

-Flexible: Flexible flat feet is the most common condition.
+Flexible: Flexible flat feet are the most common condition.
 Parents can see the feet arches when the child is not standing.
 The arches in the feet disappear when weight is put on them.
-Flat feet that are flexible often come during childhood or teenage years.
+Flexible flat feet often develop during childhood or teenage years.
 They usually affect both feet and get worse over time.
-The stretch, tear and swell of the arch tendons and ligaments can cause discomfort and pain.
+The stretch, tear, and swell of the arch tendons and ligaments can cause discomfort and pain.

 Rigid: In this condition, a person with rigid flat feet has no arches when standing or sitting.
 This condition often appears during the teen years and gets worse each year.
 For this condition, feet may feel painful, making it difficult to move them side-to-side and flex the feet up or down.